kubernetes-retired/multi-tenancy/incubator/virtualcluster/doc/demo.md

 ### Create `kubelet` client secrete in `kind` cluster:

-If you're using `kind`, the client PKI files are located in its control plane Docker container, so we can retrieve it back and create `vc-kubelet-client` secert using the following cmd:
+If you're using `kind`, the client PKI files are located in its control plane Docker container.
+So we can retrieve them back and create `vc-kubelet-client` secret using the following commands:

 ```bash
 # Retrieve the kubelet client key/cert files